nmd43/Names-Data-Visualization/README.md

 # Changes in Uniqueness of Chinese Given Names Over Time

+## Documentation:
+The final report containing the methods used, results, and limitations can be found in the docs folder.

 ## Authors:
 Tyler Cheung, Nikita Daga, Kareena Legare, Shelby Tisdale, Luke Vrotsos, Ken Ye